 Osteopathy is whole body, manual treatment.
 It is based on strengthening and balancing the musculoskeletal framework (including spine, muscles and joints).
 The treatment does not just focus on one isolated area.
 If one area of the body is in pain or restricted, it will impact the rest of the body.

 Osteopathic treatment works on restoring balance to all the systems of the body, for overall health and wellbeing.
 With positive effects on not only the musculoskeletal system, but also the lymphatic, nervous, and circulatory systems.

 The technique is non-invasive and does not use drugs.
 The primary goal is minimising pain and reducing body stress.
 From there, osteopathy aims to provide a person with greater mobility so the body can begin to heal itself.

-Your osteopath may refer you for blood tests or X-rays to assist with or confirm diagnosis.
-They may also refer you to another health professional (GP, or other allied health professional) if your condition required further assistance.
+Your osteopath may refer you for blood tests or X-rays to assist with or confirm a diagnosis.
+They may also refer you to another health professional (GP, or another allied health professional) if your condition requires further assistance.

 The first session takes around 60 minutes and your osteopath will discuss your diagnosis with you and suggest a treatment program.